Uberroot/tsteg-poc/README.md

 ### Notes
 * Payload bits are manchester-encoded to prevent synchronization issues.
-* The data rate currently encodes one bit per 5ms raw / 10ms manchester, capping transfers at 100bps.
+* The data rate in the current implementation is set at ~320bps.
 This rate has been tested on local networks and may need to be adjusted for tests over the internet.
 * The "harmless" file must be at least popcount(evil) bytes in size
 * This has only been tested on Linux systems.